Programmable Media

 Set Up Account Configure SDK Upload Media Transform & Deliver Next Steps

-Cloudinary's Programmable Media solution enables you to programmatically add image and video upload, transformation, optimization, and delivery capabilities to your applications via easy-to-use REST APIs.
-Furthermore, Cloudinary offers a variety of SDK libraries that wrap the APIs, enabling you to seamlessly integrate Programmable Media functionality with your existing application code.
+Programmable Media has a variety of backend, frontend, and mobile SDK libraries that wrap the REST APIs, enabling you to seamlessly integrate Programmable Media functionality with your existing application code.

-This page offers a high-level overview on the steps required to integrate Cloudinary within your application, with links to more detailed documentation.
+This page presents a high-level overview on the first steps you'll probably want to take to integrate Cloudinary within your application, with links to more detailed documentation.

 Each step of the process involves making some decisions based on your existing code, your programming preferences, and your application requirements.
 Some of these questions are highlighted at the beginning of each step below.